 Lero’s Dr Jacek Dąbrowski explains why understanding the needs of software users is so important, particularly with the rise of AI-powered systems.

-Before joining the University of Limerick and the Lero Research Ireland Centre for Software, Dąbrowski completed a PhD in a joint program between University College London in the UK and Fondazione Bruno Kessler in Italy, where her explored how to exploit online user feedback to support software engineering practices.
-He also completed an MSc and BSc in electrical engineering at Warsaw University of Technology in Poland.
-He has also worked at Accenture Consulting, where he was responsible for requirements engineering, software system design and digital transformation.
+Before joining the University of Limerick and the Lero Research Ireland Centre for Software, Dąbrowski completed a PhD in a joint programme between University College London in the UK and Fondazione Bruno Kessler in Italy, where he explored how to exploit online user feedback to support software engineering practices.
+He also completed an MSc and BSc in electrical engineering at Warsaw University of Technology in Poland and has worked at Accenture Consulting, where he was responsible for requirements engineering, software system design and digital transformation.

 In the future, Dąbrowski hopes to see greater collaboration with industry partners to develop practical innovations in the area of requirements engineering.
 “With my current research, I aim to contribute to this goal,” he says.